voidauth/voidauth/README.md

   db:
 ```

+## Integration

+I would highly recommend following [Authelia's Integration Guides](https://www.authelia.com/integration/prologue/introduction/) for setting up OIDC Clients (Apps) and ProxyAuth Domains for your reverse-proxy.
+You should be able to set up the external services the same way as in the Authelia guide (VoidAuthn is a drop-in Authelia replacement) while using the web interface to set up VoidAuthn OIDC Clients and ProxyAuth Domains.

+## Customization

 VoidAuthn is configurable primarily by environment variable.
 The available environment variables and their defaults are listed in the table below: